sofiazauner/colours-of-wine/README.md

 - Version prompts
 - Allow prompt updates without code deployment

-- [x] **8.7 Missing Input Sanitization**

-This is not true.
-We do not pass user inputs to AI at all, the input always comes from websites.
+- [x] **8.7 Missing Input Sanitization** (This is not true.
+We do not pass user inputs to AI at all, the input always comes from websites)

 - [x] **8.8 No Response Validation**